BANKER

 In His Own Hand

-The Report or Annual Report (as it would eventually be called) contained predominantly numerical or accounting content, including the year’s results – balance sheet and profit and loss account – and a description of management activities – the management report.
+The Report or Annual Report (as it would eventually be named) predominantly contained numerical or accounting content, including the year’s results – balance sheet and profit and loss account – and a description of the management activities – management report.
+The informational brochure details the bank’s operations, structure, and personnel throughout the year.
+The Repertoire of Topics complemented and expanded on the previous documents with a list of events that had mostly negatively impacted Popular’s management.” .

 The Originality of the Repertoire of Topics